Monitoring

 Starting a Recording Manually

-To start a recording or to connect to a remote instance of Curity using Zulu Mission Control requires additional parameters to be provided when starting that instance.
+To start a recording or to connect to a remote instance of Curity using Java Mission Control requires additional parameters to be provided when starting that instance.
 Refer to the Monitoring and Management section of the Java SE documentation for details of what these parameters are.
-As an example, running Curity in a local Docker container (which effectively makes it remote), it is possible to connect to it from Zulu Mission Control if it is started with additional parameters that can be passed using the JAVA_OPTS environment variable like this:
+As an example, running Curity in a local Docker container (which effectively makes it remote), it is possible to connect to it from Java Mission Control if it is started with additional parameters that can be passed using the JAVA_OPTS environment variable like this:

 Listing 82 Starting Curity in a Docker container with remote monitoring enabled